 You can now summarize the author’s position and, if required, agree or disagree in part or in whole, offering examples from your own experiences.

 Complicated, huh?
-Yes, it is, until you get used to developing such a reaction paper.
+Yes, it is, until you practice and get used to developing such a reaction paper.
 A writing tutor can be very helpful in guiding you through this process of how to analyze an argument, step by step, until you feel confident working with this important college skill.

 Andrew P. teaches English and writing in Milton, VT, as well as through online lessons.
 He taught English courses at colleges and universities in five states for 35 years before retiring in 2013.
 Learn more about Andrew here!